 The 162 MGD CRWS Plant is situated on a 500 acre site in Grand Prairie.
 The CRWS Plant uses a conventional activated sludge process enhanced for nitrification followed by filtration.
 Effluent quality discharged to the West Fork of the Trinity River has been excellent, meeting all regulatory requirements.
-The plant was selected by the state and federal regulatory agencies as the best large treatment plant in EPA's Region 6 five-state area during 1996 and has received the National Association of Clean Water Agencies Platinum Award for the second time in a row, each award signifying five continuous years of Gold Awards (100% permit compliance).
-The CRWS Plant received another Gold Award for fiscal year 2005 and a Platinum award for 2006 under the Agencies revised rules.
+The plant was selected by the state and federal regulatory agencies as the best large treatment plant in EPA's Region 6 five-state area during 1996 and has received the National Association of Clean Water Agencies Platinum Award for the second time in 2006, each award signifying five continuous years of Gold Awards (100% permit compliance).
+The CRWS Plant received another Gold Award for fiscal year 2007 under the Agencies' revised rules.
 A portion of the treated effluent is delivered for beneficial reuse to lakes in the Las Colinas area of Irving, where it is used for irrigation and lake and canal level control.
 Revenue from this sale is credited to the parties of the System.